ttmarek/rangle-blogs/form-analytics/README.md

 npm start
 ```

-The app should open up in your browser at the following address:
+The app should open in your browser at the following address:
 `http://localhost:3000/`.
 Take a minute or two to play around and explore the
 app:
   1. `/` shows a list of items to buy